eejason7328/keyenceDL-EP1/README.md

 # keyenceDL-EP1
-Keyence DL-EP1 using the python to get IR sensor data
+Keyence DL-EP1 using the python to get Keyence IR sensor data

 All modules from Keyence
 1.DL-EP1